Nobody Wants to Be Here and Nobody Wants to Leave

 Nobody Wants to Be Here and Nobody Wants to Leave is the fourth studio album by Scottish indie rock band The Twilight Sad, released by FatCat Records on 27 October 2014.
-The album was released to overwhelmingly positive reviews, with Allmusic summarising the album as "The Twilight Sad transform everything that came before into some of their most compelling music.
+The album was released to positive reviews, with Allmusic summarising the album as "some of their most compelling music.
 By blending the extremes of their previous albums, they give intimate moments an epic scope in ways that sound truly revitalized...
 Equally desolate and majestic, Nobody Wants to Be Here and Nobody Wants to Leaves naked emotions and sophisticated music mark a new high point for the Twilight Sad."

 Background

 In an interview with Contactmusic.com, guitarist/producer Andy MacFarlane explained that with Nobody Wants to Be Here and Nobody Wants to Leave, the band aimed to capture all the different forms their music has taken over the years, from "full on noise/feedback, to a sparse, synth led sound, to a stripped back set up with just keys, drum machine and guitar, to playing with an orchestra, and to just an acoustic with vocal."
 The album was produced at Mogwai's Castle of Doom Studios in Glasgow, and engineered by live soundman Andrew Bush.
 The album was mixed by Peter Katis, who also mixed the band's debut album Fourteen Autumns & Fifteen Winters, and The Twilight Sad's touring member Johnny Docherty played bass.
 Lead singer James Graham stated in the interview that, "We spent a lot of time at home when writing this new record, we got to hang out with old friends and get back to some sort of normality, which I think really helped me clear my mind and focus in on writing these new songs...
 I had a lot I wanted to get off my chest and I've done that with this new record."

 Initially, Graham admitted to approaching the record as being the band's last album.
 He explained to The Skinny interviewer Jazz Monroe, "Since the start I've been an overthinker, but we went through a particularly rubbish year before writing these songs.
 Things weren't going too well for us, on numerous levels."
 In the same interview, MacFarlane added, "I loved doing the first two albums, but by the third, we were so run down and nothing was working out.
 At that point, we couldn't see beyond our next album."